eleanor193/my-website/urara/first-website/+page.svelte.md

 Here’s how it happened:

-- Months of reflecting, brainstorming and planning
-- Translating that into a clear vision for the website
+- Translating ideas into a clear vision for the website
 - Mapping out structure and content
-- And finally… building. 🛠️
+- Building and iterating 🛠️

 The site runs on WordPress with an army of plugins – think forms, analytics, spam-cleaning and more – to keep things running satisfactorily (plugins, however, have their own pitfalls).
 For the visual build, Elementor Pro (plus some add-ons) was the way to go.